 The goal is to build an 8-bit TTL based CPU and learn from the experience.

-It is based on the SAP-1, and Ben Eater and James Bates design with many changes.
+It is based on the SAP-1, Ben Eater, James Bates and James Sharman's design with many changes and tweeks.

 This project was triggered by the incredible set of videos from Ben Eater and James Bates.
 Many thanks to both of them.